 OpenGL has some antialiasing techniques for reducing the jaggies.
 We’ve made these available in Jitter through attributes of the GL group of objects.
 Using these attributes, you can specify whether any given object in the GL group will use antialiasing when it is drawn.

 The antialiased lines have a smoother appearance, and also a fatter one.
 They may also draw more slowly, so if you’re concerned about drawing speed, you have to decide whether the improved appearance is worth the extra time.

 The behavior of antialiasing in OpenGL is implementation-dependent.
 This means that makers of OpenGL hardware and drivers have some leeway in deciding what exactly happens when you request antialiasing.
-In the pictures above, for example, note that while the jaggies on the lines are reduced, the polygon edges in the lower left appear just the same.
 When you turn antialiasing on, Jitter requests that polygon edges be antialiased.
 But the particular OpenGL implementation that generated these pictures (an ATI Rage 128 accelerator with version 5.9.8 drivers) does not offer any help in this regard.
 Your implementation may differ.

 We have defined front-facing and back-facing polygons, and seen how to draw them in both solid and wireframe modes (using theand attributes).
-The renderer’s attribute and its use to draw trails have been introduced.
-We defined in detail what happens when a source pixel is applied to a draw buffer destination, taking opacity and blend modes into account.
+We have also used the renderer’s attribute, and have defined in detail what happens when a source pixel is applied to a draw buffer destination, taking opacity and blend modes into account.
 And finally, the handy if somewhat unpredictable antialiasing feature of OpenGL was introduced.

 |Working with OpenGL||Working with OpenGL|